 If you watch those supermodel reality shows, you might get this "be yourself" advice thrown at your face a lot.
 I think they should go with "be original" because it makes more sense.
 Be yourself has always been touted as an organic feature: everyone is different; they have their own special thing about themselves that should be celebrated.

-But instead the models still get make up splashed on their faces, are made to adapt to unofficial rules in the world of modelling, get tortured with challenges, and are rewarded by being voted off the show on a weekly basis.
+But instead the models still get make-up splashed on their faces, are made to adapt to unofficial rules in the world of modeling, get tortured with challenges, and are rewarded by being voted off the show on a weekly basis.
 How that encourages girls to be confident with themselves is beyond me.
 But I digress.

 Although you and I are no models, we can adopt this thought process and celebrate who we are inside – the original us.
 We’ll probably find a home somewhere that can and will take us, for us.
 So…